apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                                     the connection.
 This list is comma separated.
 IPv4 and IPv6 addresses can be specified.
                                     Here is an example list: 192.168.1.0/24,192.168.10.1-4.
 This would allow connections from clients in the 19.168.1.0 network or in the range from 192.168.10.1 to 192.168.1.4.
+                                    Alternatively, the path to a file containing the list of comma-separated IP addresses can be specified in the form of
+                                    ``@path_to_file``.
+If a given file path does not begin with ``/``, it must be relative to the Traffic Server configuration directory.

 verify_server_policy      Outbound  One of the values :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`.